Skip to content

 3. You can modify these values

-5. The task will update with the new values
+5. The task will update to display its new values

 This implementation provides a complete task editing experience with proper state management and component organization.